OH-Seoyoung/Topic_modeling_of_scientific_publications_with_LDA/README.md

-# Topic modeling of scientific publications with LDA
+# Topic Modeling of Scientific Publications with LDA
 - This competition aims to identify the mention of datasets within scientific publications.
 - WordCloud, Topic modeling, LDA
 - Mar.
 24, 2021 ~ Apr.
 5, 2021